-During 2017, the Commission received a total 154 complaints and RFEs.
-This compares with 152 complaints received in 2016, 175 in 2015, and the average of 180 complaints received in prior years.
-Beginning in September 2014, the Commission began accepting complaints by email; 47 of the 154 complaints and RFEs in 2017 were filed by email.
+During 2018, the Commission received a total 200 RFEs.
+This compares with 154 complaints and RFEs received in 2017, 152 complaints received in 2016, 175 in 2015, and the average of 180 complaints received in prior years.
+Beginning in September 2014, the Commission began accepting complaints by email; 48 of the 200 RFEs in 2018 were filed by email.

 The Commission launched its website in 2010.
 The website provides essential information to the public, including an explanation of the Commission's procedures; downloadable forms; frequently asked questions; recent annual reports; and links to the Colorado Constitution, Code, and Colo.
 RJD.
 The website has significantly increased the transparency of the Commission's authority and proceedings.
-The public's contacts with the Commission currently include approximately 1,600 web hits and 400 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.
+The public's contacts with the Commission currently include approximately 1,700 web hits and 400 to 500 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.

-In 2017, complaints were lodged against judges in each of the state's 22 judicial districts.
-One complaint was filed against a judge of the Court of Appeals, and none concerned the justices of the Supreme Court.
+In 2018, RFEs were filed against judges in each of the state's 22 judicial districts; two were filed against judges of the Court of Appeals; and none concerned the justices of the Supreme Court.

-Of the 154 complaints received in 2017, 87 arose in the criminal law docket, many of which were filed by inmates in county jails or the Colorado Department of Corrections.
-A total of 30 complaints involved litigation in the general civil docket, including small claims courts.
-Other complaints included 28 in domestic relations cases, predominately in parenting plan disputes; six in juvenile court matters, usually involving the potential termination of parental rights; and four in probate matters.
-Several complaints involved issues involving more than one category of litigation or more than one type of court.
+Of the 200 RFEs received in 2018, 119 arose in the criminal law docket, many of which were filed by inmates in county jails or in detention facilities operated by the Colorado Department of Corrections.
+A total of 48 RFEs involved litigation in the general civil docket, including actions in small claims courts.
+Other RFEs included 39 in domestic relations cases, predominately in parenting plan disputes; 12 in juvenile court matters, usually involving the potential termination of parental rights; and six in probate matters.
+Several involved issues involving more than one category of litigation or more than one type of court.
+Five involved issues raised by persons who contended that they were sovereign citizens not subject to Colorado law, and six involved orders for competency evaluations.

-While most of the complaints were filed by litigants, many of whom had appeared in court pro se, complaints were also filed by attorneys; by relatives, friends, or court observers; and one by court staff.
+While most of the misconduct allegations were filed by litigants, many of whom had appeared in court pro se, RFEs were also filed by attorneys; by relatives, friends, or court observers; or by court staff.
+One involved a self-report by judge.